Toi Ake – Mātauranga Māori Te Awe Kōtuku Fund

 When applying, you will need to ensure your project will be possible within the government alert level current at the time of notification.
 We suggest you also describe any potential changes you might make if the alert level is lower or higher when we are making our decision (just prior to the round notification date published in the funding calendar).

 We will also continue to comply with government advisories (including alert levels) and/or border controls.
 For this reason, when making funding decisions, we may decline a programme or project if it is not viable at the time of notification, regardless of when the project is planned to take place.

 We anticipate that the majority of activity funded under the Toi Ake – Mātauranga Māori Te Awe Kōtuku Fund will occur within Aotearoa New Zealand.
 However, funding can be used to support international activity that protects, cultivates and retains mātauranga Māori related to heritage ngā toi Māori.
 If your project requires international travel you will need to follow official travel advice.
 You and your international partners should carefully consider the additional risks of travel.

-You can only include international travel in your application if the government travel advisory permits it at the time of application.
+You can only include international travel in your application if the government travel advisory permits it at the time of application, for example the Australia/New Zealand Trans-Tasman ‘bubble’.
 We will not accept the cost of quarantining or managed isolation as eligible costs.

 If advisory or border control information changes during the period between submission and decision Creative New Zealand reserves the right to exercise discretion and/or comply with government advisories and/or border controls.